MariiaSitarchuk/Flower_Store/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Still need to add:
+## Still need to:

-- getPrice in class FlowerBucket (Demetra Law)
+- check if getPrice in class FlowerBucket (Demetra Law) is OK

+- understand what is wrong with  DOCTEST HTML ???

-- class Store with a search method
+- add class Store with a search method

 - add tests